hexchat/documentation/script_python.rst

         myhook = hexchat.hook_timer(5000, timeout_cb)
         hexchat.hook_command("STOP", stop_cb)

-    If you return a true value from the callback, the timer will be keeped, otherwise it is removed.
+    If you return a true value from the callback, the timer will be kept, otherwise it is removed.

 .. function:: hook_unload(callback[, userdata=None])